 If this is the first time you are reporting this issue or concern, you can report it by:

-Environmental health, including noise and animal welfare
+Public Protection Services (formerly Environmental Health), including noise and animal welfare

 Abandoned vehicles, Fly-tipping & Graffiti